-Pursuant to the CG Code provision A.6.5, all Directors have participated in continuous professional development to develop and refresh their knowledge and skills.
+Pursuant to the code provision C.1.4 of the CG Code, all Directors have participated in continuous professional development to develop and refresh their knowledge and skills.
 The Company provides to all the Directors a comprehensive induction package which includes introduction on the business operations, internal procedures and general policy of the Company and a summary of statutory and regulatory obligations of directors under the Listing Rules and other relevant laws and regulations.
 During the year, all the Directors are provided with regular updates on the Group's business, operations, risk management and corporate governance matters to enable the Board as a whole and each Director to discharge their duties.
 The Directors are also encouraged to attend both in-house training and training provided by independent service providers.
 Directors are continually updated on the statutory and regulatory regime and the business environment to facilitate the discharge of their responsibilities.
 Continuing briefing and professional development for Directors will be arranged where necessary.